postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your monitor.

   [![next monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-next-steps.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-next-steps.png)

-Postman makes a collection of the URLs and adds a script that checks the response time and response code for each URL.

-You receive notifications when either the response code doesn’t match or the response time falls below the expected values.
-You can also add the method, headers, and body to the individual URLs in the request builder, as well as add custom test scripts.

 ### Creating documentation
 You can create [public or private documentation](/docs/postman/api_documentation/intro_to_api_documentation){:target="_blank"} and share it in a web page.
 Postman generates and hosts browser-based documentation for your collections automatically in real-time.